chilmers/self-signed-server-certs-with-ca/README.md

 # self-signed-server-certs-with-ca
-Scripts for generating a self signed CA and self signed X509 certificates signed by the CA. Generates PEM-files, PKCS12 and JKS for multi purposes such as Java servers.
+Scripts for generating a self signed CA and self signed X509 certificates signed by the CA. Generates HTTPS server certificate for TLS/SSL communication.
+Generates PEM, PKCS12 and JKS files for multi purposes such as Java servers.
+Intended for testing purposes.

 #Quick start